Holmium: Wielding Immense Power, It Obliterates Kidney Stones

 • Medical and Dental Equipment: Holmium is widely found in various medical and dental devices.
 As an additive in yttrium aluminum garnet, it forms holmium-doped yttrium aluminum garnet (Ho:YAG Laser), used in medical lasers for treating glaucoma, bladder tumors, ureteral tumors, and for minimally invasive laser surgeries in ENT and oral surgery.
 It’s also used in procedures like percutaneous laser lumbar disc decompression (PLLD) and percutaneous laser disc decompression (PLDD).
 Its applications include cutting, excising, coagulating, vaporizing, and soft tissue hemostasis, suitable for open surgery, laparoscopy, and endoscopic applications such as percutaneous nephrolithotomy for kidney stones.

-Holmium laser is mainly used in routine renal stone surgery (RIRS) or urological procedures for prostate enlargement, urinary tract stones, etc., via endoscopic lithotripsy.
-It can simultaneously treat coexisting soft tissue diseases, such as urethral strictures, ureteral stenosis, and polyps.
-Additionally, excised soft tissue can serve as specimens for further analysis and diagnosis.
+It is mainly used in general renal lithotripsy (RIRS), or urological surgery system endoscopic lithotripsy for prostate hypertrophy, urinary tract stones, etc. It can also treat concurrent soft tissue lesions such as urethral stenosis and ureteral stenosis. , polyps, etc. The cut soft tissue can also be used as a test specimen for further analysis and diagnosis.

 Scroll to Top